For those with IBS? It could actually be SIBO!

 Repair your gut!
 See a Naturopath.

-A Naturopath will do a thorough assessment of your IBS and other gastrointestinal symptoms and review previous lab testing before determining whether you might benefit from doing the SIBO test.
-Then if the test is possible for SIBO, your Naturopath will give you a comprehensive treatment plan designed to address SIBO and prevent its recurrence.
+A Naturopath will do a thorough assessment of your Irritable Bowel Syndrome (IBS) and other gastrointestinal symptoms and review previous lab testing before determining whether you might benefit from doing the SIBO test.
+Then if the test is possible for SIBO, your Naturopath will give you a comprehensive treatment plan designed to address SIBO induced Irritable Bowel Syndrome (IBS) and prevent its recurrence.

-To find out more about how a Naturopath treats gastrointestinal concerns including IBS, book a FREE 15 min Meet the Naturopath consultation with Dr. Tara Andresen today at one her NDcare Naturopathic Clinics in Toronto.
+To find out more about Naturopathic treatment for gastrointestinal concerns including Irritable Bowel Syndrome (IBS), book a FREE 15 min Meet the Naturopath consultation with Dr. Tara Andresen today at one her NDcare Naturopathic Clinics in Toronto.